Bhet

-Bhet is a 2002 Marathi language film co-produced and directed by Chandrakant Kulkarni.
+Bhet is a 2002 Indian Marathi-language film co-produced and directed by Chandrakant Kulkarni.

+Plot

 Sudha was married earlier to Bhau but they divorce.
 She then marries Satish and has young daughter, Manu.
 Bhau is also married now.
 Sudha and Bhau have a 12 year old son Ananda who is staying with his grandmother, uncle and aunt in Nagpur.
 It has been 8 years since she left and he does not remember her clearly.
 Sudha also remembers him.
 Ananda wants to meet his mother, and manages to get Sudha's address.
 He sends a letter to her.
 She wants to meet Ananda.
 But such meeting is not going to be easy with opposition by families.
 They struggle and meet at the end.